Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Comparison with Ginzburg-Landau Theory of Spin Doublet Superconductivity

-It is instructive to compare the above theory of the spin triplet superconductivity with the theory of the non-Abelian Ginzburg-Landau theory of two-gap ferromagnetic superconductivity proposed recently \cite{pla23,ap24,arx25}.
-For this purpose we now review the non-Abelian gauge theory of the spin doublet ferromagnetic superconductivity.
+It is instructive to compare the above theory of the spin triplet superconductivity with the theory of the non-Abelian Ginzburg-Landau theory of two-gap ferromagnetic superconductivity proposed recently \cite{pla23,ap24,arx250}.
+Consider the non-Abelian SU(2)xU(1) Ginzburg-Landau theory of the ferromagnetic superconductors made of the spin doublet Copper pair $\phi=(\phi_+,\phi_-)$ given by the Lagrangian \cite{remark},